jordigilh/konveyor-enhancements/enhancements/assets-generation/cloud-foundry-application-discovery/README.md

 type Metadata struct {
   // Name capture the `name` field int CF application manifest Name string `json:"name"`
+  // Space captures the `space` where the CF application is deployed at runtime.
+The field is empty if the
+  // application is discovered directly from the CF manifest.
+It is equivalent to a Namespace in Kubernetes.
+  Space string `json:"space,omitempty"`
-  // Labels capture the labels as defined in the `labels` field in the CF
+  // Labels capture the labels as defined in the `annotations` field in the CF application manifest Labels map[string]string `json:"labels,omitempty"`
-  // application manifest
-  Labels map[string]string `json:"labels,omitempty"`
-  // Annotations capture the annotations as defined in the `annotations` field
-  // in the CF application manifest
-  Annotations map[string]string `json:"annotations,omitempty"`
+  // Annotations capture the annotations as defined in the `labels` field in the CF application manifest Annotations map[string]string `json:"annotations,omitempty"` }
-}
 ```